BLI White Logo

 Three-Week Summer Engineering Program

+This is a competitive admissions summer research program designed for teens.
 Colleges look at how productively you spend your summers.
-Apply now.
+If you want to get ahead of the curve, apply now.
 Want more time to decide?
 Join our mailing list.

-Session 1: June 24th – July 12th, 2024 | Olin/Wellesley, MA
+Session 1: June 22nd – July 10th, 2026

 More About: Awards – Research Programs – Sample Week